 In just one week the Greek sailing scene changes dramatically.
-The third week of July heralds the onset of max-out-here-we-come sailors and their families, we understandredboat completely as, many years ago that was us too.
+The third week of July heralds the onset of max-out-here-we-come sailors and their families, we understand completely as, many years ago that was us too.

 So we try to lie low, stay away from the harbour quays and find smaller bays and anchorages.
 It seems fair to let the taverna owners get the full benefit of bigger holiday spenders who moor alongside their frontage.